Short Term Rentals

 As of January 1, 2020, the following rules/regulations apply:

-- A short term rental permit application will need to be completed and approved in order to operate a short term rental, whether for an entire house, accessory dwelling, or a room (up to six rooms) in your house (a special exception from the Board of Zoning Appeals will no longer be needed).
+- A short term rental permit application will need to be completed and approved in order to operate a short term rental, whether for an entire house, accessory dwelling, or a room (up to six rooms) in your house (a special exception from the Board of Zoning Appeals is no longer be needed).

 - Applications will only be accepted online through our website.
-A $250 non-refundable fee will be required at the time of application.
+A $250 non-refundable application review fee will be required at the time of application.
 All applications will be reviewed on a first-come, first-serve basis and evaluated to determine if all requirements have been met before being approved and a short term rental permit issued.

 - The maximum number of short term rental permits issued will be capped to 1% of the total number of dwelling units in the Town as of January 1st of each year.
 Once the maximum number of short term rental permits has been reached, no additional permits will be issued for that year.
 These permits will be issued on a first-come, first-serve basis.